yuwei-wu-k/yuwei-wu-k/README.md

 :seedling: I'm also an active volunteer in LGBTQ and STEM education.

-:computer: I’m currently developing my skills in **full stack web development**.
-Actively looking for an internship in Software Development, feel free to reach out with any opportunity.
+:computer: I’m currently developing my skills in **full stack web development** and will start my software engineer internship this falll.
+Actively looking for next internship in 2024, feel free to reach out with any opportunity.